-Are you having troubles picking the right toy for your child, one that will keep their attention and benefit their development?
+Are you having troubles picking the right toy for your child?
+Wondering which toy will keep their attention and benefit their development?
 After several valuable articles in Less Toys.
-More Play. series for every parent, today we are going to try to assist you with several guidelines for choosing the toy that will grow with your child:
+More Play. series for every parent, today we are going to try to assist you with several guidelines for choosing toys that will grow with your child.

 Strolling through Target something has caught your toddler’s attention and she’s making a B-line for her new “favorite thing.”

 Of course, as parents, we want to give our children things.
 But, this new “favorite thing” will probably be forgotten in 24 hours (or 5 minutes), will only add clutter to your home and adds little or no purposeful, educational value to play time.